 “It’s our ambition to lead the way to carbon neutral and sustainable mobility.
 F1 is one of the toughest technical competitions in the world and success can only be achieved by pushing technological boundaries every day.” –Markus Schaefer, Member of the Board of Management, Daimler AG

 - Improved thermal efficiency and energy recovery.
-The current Mercedes F1 engine is over 50% thermally efficient, with Energy Recovery Systems (ERS) elements, including the electric Motor Generator Unit–Kinetic (MGU-K) and Motor Generator Unit–Heat (MGU-H).
-These components ensure that as much waste energy is recovered and utilized as possible.
-The MGU-H recovers wasted energy from the turbocharger while the MGU-K recovers kinetic energy from the brakes.
+The current Mercedes F1 engine is over 50% thermally efficient, with Energy Recovery Systems (ERS) elements, including the electric Motor Generator Unit–Kinetic (MGU-K) and Motor Generator Unit–Heat (MGU-H) that recover and utilize waste energy.

 - Enhanced aerodynamics.
-The Mercedes F1 car boasts over 950 horsepower with top speeds of around 220mph.
-But race-winning speeds don’t just come from power alone.
 Improved aerodynamics in the car’s design boost efficiency even more.

-Pure Storage: Engineered for Max Capacity in a Smaller Footprint
+Pure Storage: Efficient, All-in Data Performance with a Smaller Footprint

 “We are lower power; we are lower cooling; we are lower waste than everybody else out there.
 We’re also focused on reducing our load on the environment through our entire supply chain.” –Charles Giancarlo, CEO, Pure Storage